kulterryan/who-to-bother-at-on-x/README.md

 1. Fork and clone the repository
 2. Add your company data to `src/data/companies/`
-3. Update the registry in `src/data/companies.json`
-4. Add your logo to `src/components/company-logos.tsx`
+3. Add your logo to `src/components/company-logos.tsx`
-5. Submit a PR!
+4. Submit a PR!

 ## Local Development